What travel expenses can I claim?

 So where an employee spends less than 40% of their time at a temporary workplace, they do not need to consider the 24 month rule.

-The examples on page 16 of booklet 490 may be helpful to explain this further.
+The examples in chapters 2 and 3 of booklet 490 may be helpful to explain this further.

 You can read more about permanent and temporary workplaces in HMRC's EIM manual on GOV.UK.